sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

    `https://www.jamovi.org <https://www.jamovi.org>`__

 At the top of the page, under the heading `“Download”
-<https://www.jamovi.org/download.html>`__, you’ll see separate links for
+<https://www.jamovi.org/download.html>`__, you will see separate links for
 Windows users, Mac users, and Linux users.
-If you follow the relevant link you’ll see that the online instructions are pretty self-explanatory.\ [#]_
+If you follow the relevant link you will see that the online instructions are pretty self-explanatory.\ [#]_

 ..
    (removed)
-   At the time of writing, the current version of jamovi is 2.6, but they usually issue updates every few months, so you’ll probably have a newer version.
+   At the time of writing, the current version of jamovi is 2.6, but they usually issue updates every few months, so you will probably have a newer version.

 Whereas this text book was one of the first resources available to support